What ‘No-Deal Brexit’ Means and How It May Be Averted

 2. Wasn’t there talk of a smooth transition?

-A transition, or grace period, that would keep all rules and tariffs the same until December 2020 has been agreed, but only provisionally.
-If there is no broader divorce deal there will be no transition.
+The two sides reached a provisional agreement on a transition, or grace period, that would keep all rules and tariffs the same until December 2020.
+But if there is no broader divorce deal, there will be no transition.
 In any case, it’s a bit of a misnomer: The transition period will be used to thrash out the details of the future trading relationship.
-Remember that Brexit is being negotiated in two phases: the divorce settlement, which focuses on the withdrawal itself, and only after that the future trading relationship, which won’t be finalized until long after the U.K. has left.
+Remember that Brexit is being negotiated in two phases.
+First is the divorce settlement, which focuses on the withdrawal itself.
+Only then does the discussion turn to the future trading relationship, which won’t be finalized until long after the U.K. has left.

 3. Why is a no-deal Brexit even possible?

 In her first major address on Brexit, in January 2017, Prime Minister Theresa May declared that "no deal for Britain is better than a bad deal for Britain."
-Though she might not believe that anymore, it’s an established part of her negotiating position.
-Plus, there’s no real majority in Parliament for any particular kind of Brexit, and some lawmakers actively want the U.K. to walk away.
-Put all of that together and you get a chance -- slim but growing -- that the U.K. could stumble into a no-deal departure.
+Though she might not believe that anymore, it’s an established part of her negotiating position, and some in her party actively want her to walk away.
+Still, while there’s no real majority in Parliament for any particular kind of Brexit, there is a majority against no deal.

 4. What are the obstacles to a deal?

-The one most likely to derail an agreement is what to do about the border between Northern Ireland, part of the U.K., and the Republic of Ireland, will remains part of the EU.
-Nobody wants to erect a formal barrier where none now exists, but each side has rejected the other’s proposed fix as unacceptable, and there’s not much room for compromise.
-The cleanest solution -- for the whole U.K. to remain in the EU’s single market, averting the need for customs checks at the Irish border -- would be unacceptable to a large chunk of the U.K.’s ruling Conservative Party and parts of the opposition Labour Party too.
+The one most likely to derail an agreement is what to do about the border between Northern Ireland, part of the U.K., and the Republic of Ireland, which remains part of the EU.
+Nobody wants to erect a formal barrier where none now exists, but each side has rejected the other’s proposed fix.
+The cleanest solution -- for the whole U.K. to remain in the EU’s single market, averting the need for customs and regulatory checks at the Irish border -- would be unacceptable to a large chunk of the U.K.’s ruling Conservative Party and parts of the opposition Labour Party too.
 And what happens to the border if there is no deal?
 Irish Prime Minister Leo Varadkar has said he won’t build a border in any circumstance, and May has also been cagey about whether a border would necessarily go up.
 The EU would probably insist on some kind of checks to protect its single market from products coming in from the U.K. that don’t meet its standards.

 5. How are the two sides preparing for a no-deal Brexit?

 The EU has told governments and companies to prepare for the worst.
 Belgium and the Netherlands, which have ports facing Britain, are hiring border officials and boosting resources in preparation.
-Other countries are more laid back, convinced that a deal will be done somehow.
+Other countries are also stepping up.
 The U.K. government has been criticized for not doing enough to prepare -- particularly by Brexit supporters who want May to be able to walk away from an unacceptable deal.
-May’s government says its no-deal preparations will be stepped up over the summer, with 3 billion pounds ($3.9 billion) set aside for contingencies.
+May’s government stepped up its no-deal preparations over the summer, and that’s expected to accelerate toward the end of the year.

 6. What can be done?